makerdao/community/governance/governance-and-risk-meetings/summaries/episode-109.md

 [03:20](https://youtu.be/gWnh4KptWbk?t=200)

 - Nik: Kind of brief this week.
 We had a whitelisting proposal this week to whitelist TBTC on the ETH-BTC Oracle.
 They were already whitelisted before on their previous deployment.
 They had a bug and they went back and fixed it.
 So this was more of a swap between their old and new address.
 Still, surprising to see one voter with 500 MKR voting against it.
 Even more surprising to see their voting history, they voted on the first poll to whitelist them in the first place.
 Not sure what's going on but maybe they want to bring that up in the forum
 - The much more important issue is that last week we deprecated the Oracle V1 contracts.
 These were the ones used in Single Collateral DAI.
 We shut down Single Collateral DAI and warned people that after a healthy amount of time after it got shut down we will be shutting the Oracles down as well.
 We gave people over six months as a heads up and had confirmation from multiple people that they are fine.
 Other people didn't respond for a few months.
 And low and behold, we have our first casualties.
 OPYN sold put options against ETH that don't expire until June 2021 and they have no way of changing which Oracle these are pointed to.
 If they can't use Oracle v1 Medianizer, they're screwed.
 I discussed with them what the options are and what if we were to whitelist Oracle V1 on our current Oracles.
 Then anyone could poke the V1 contract.
 Then anyone could pay the gas price, call the function to update the price on V1 contract and V1 contract will just read from V2 Oracle.
 It's a little bit controversial because part of us selling Oracle as a service.
 If people want to use our data they have to get whitelisted versus this which lets people go around that.
 If anyone can call this function, and it's not something we can change because the contract has been deployed, means that anyone willing to pay the gas price can get the price anyway.
-That's something the community needs to weight.
+That's something the community needs to weigh.
 I think it's more of a PR issue because we don't want to be the ones to let another protocol hang out to dry.
 And if it's until June we can see this as a PR move.
 - Last week's executive proposal went through.
 MyCrypto and Argent are light feeds that are supplying prices to the Oracles.
     - LongForWisdom: If we do whitelist the V1 Oracles, we can up-whitelist them again fairly easily in case things go bad?
     - Nik: That's correct.
 Once those options expire in June we can un-whitelist them and in the meanwhile monitor blockchain data on how many people are using that V1 Oracle.
 If we see a big spike in usage, we know it's parasitic behavior and we'll know who those people are.